austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## August 2022

+### Membership Renewal 2022 – 2023

+At the time of writing 105 members had renewed.
+Also, donations of about $2100 had been received with renewals which is very encouraging.
+Evidently members are pleased with the work of the ATA and wish to contribute financially.
+Final reminder notices will be sent to those members who have not yet renewed.
+One member renewed for digital mailout but did not include his/her name and therefor hasn’t received a thank-you email.
+Could this member please contact Len Regan on <membership@timetable.org.au>.

+## Stephen Gray Memorial Distribution Service

+As a result of several orders received around 30 June, the June Distribution List had received twentyfive orders.
+The July List has received fourteen orders with Sydney Trains and NSW Trainlink working timetables effective early July, Metro and V/Line items and the Adelaide Gawler Line electric train timetable being of interest.
+2022 marks the almost complete elimination of current paper timetables in Australia.
+Many operators do not print timetables, or print them in small numbers for local consumption, thus having no surplus for the ATA.
+In requesting current TTs our members often find that they are referred to the online timetables or receive an earlier edition which has already been available in our Distribution Service.
+In some cases, our members have found railway station timetable display racks also have superseded timetables.
+City Centre customer service outlets which provided paper timetables and over the counter travel planning have been closed in Sydney, Brisbane and Adelaide.
+However, ATA members have been able to obtain printed timetables from Victoria, Perth and Newcastle.
+With frequent Covid related service cuts and delays in infrastructure openings due to Covid related supply chain issues there have been delays in implementing planned timetable changes internationally.
+This is regardless of whether timetables are made available electronically or in print.

+## 2022 Annual General Meeting & Sydney Division Get-Together Sydney Tramway Museum, Sunday 16 October 2022

+Sunday 16 October 2022 has been set as the date of the 2022 ATA Annual General Meeting.
+The Sydney Tramway Museum is situated adjacent to Loftus Station.
+Our program will commence from 10.00am.
+For a cost of $15 per participant we will be provided with a museum tour, unlimited tram rides to Waratah Loop towards Sutherland and the Royal National Park, and the use of a conference space at the Sutherland substation.
+The substation also houses several exhibits.
+Lunch is planned for 12 noon at Café 2232 Loftus, on the western side of the station.
+Our AGM will commence at 2pm at the substation.
+Participants are welcome to join at any time during the day.
+This day will be another opportunity for Sydney members and their friends to get together.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au> 0409&nbsp;463&nbsp;209</p>

 ## July 2022

 ### Membership Renewal 2022 – 2023